Emerald Twister Douglas Fir

 A compact evergreen with attractive fine bluish needles on a uniquely twisting irregular form; looking like a living sculpture, it is the perfect garden or landscape accent; prefers moist and humid environments, give some shelter from drying winds

-Emerald Twister Douglas Fir has attractive bluish-green foliage which emerges light green in spring.
+Emerald Twister Douglas Fir is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has attractive bluish-green evergreen foliage which emerges light green in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Emerald Twister Douglas Fir is a multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.